The draft Far North Queensland (FNQ) Regional Plan 2025 is now under review after public consultation.

-Consultation is open until 11:59pm Monday 5 January 2026.
+Consultation closed at 11:59pm on Monday 5 January 2026.

 Share your thoughts

-Share your feedback on the plan by leaving a post on our ideas board.
+During consultaiton, we asked you to share your feedback on the plan by leaving a post on our ideas board.

 All posts will be considered during the finalisation of the FNQ Regional Plan, however, please note these comments are not considered as a formal (“properly made”) submission.